rNLKJA/UoM-DS-2019-2024/doc/AI/solving/informed_search.md

 - Consistency: Second required condition is consistency for only A* graph-search.
 Cost function must be monotonic increase.

 If the heuristic function is admissible, then A* tree search will always find the least cost path.

+### Iterative Improvement Algorithms

+In many optimization problems, path is irrelevant; the goal state itself is the solution.

+Then state space = set of "complete" configurations:
+- Find optimal configuration, e.g. Travelling Salesperson Problem
+- or, find configuration satisfying constraints, e.g. n-queens.

+In such cases, can use iterative improvement algorithms, keep a single "current" state and try to improve it.

+An iterative improvement algorithm has a constant space, suitable for online as well as offline search.